 2017: OMA / Rem Koolhaas & David Gianotten

-OMA is led by nine partners — Rem Koolhaas, Ellen van Loon, Reinier de Graaf, Shohei Shigematsu, Iyad Alsaka, David Gianotten, Chris van Duijn, Ippolito Pestellini Laparelli, Jason Long — and maintains offices in Rotterdam, New York, Beijing, Hong Kong, Doha, Dubai and Perth.
+OMA is an international practice operating within the traditional boundaries of architecture and urbanism.
+Led by nine partners, including MPavilion 2017 architects Rem Koolhaas and David Gianotten – plus Ellen van Loon, Reinier de Graaf, Shohei Shigematsu, Iyad Alsaka, Chris van Duijn, Ippolito Pestellini Laparelli, Jason Long – OMA maintains offices across the world in in Rotterdam, New York, Beijing, Hong Kong, Doha, Dubai and Perth.